Guides 14 min read

 Our recommendation?
 Do not limit yourself to a single origin.
 The most savvy collectors build mixed collections, choosing for each card the version that offers the best balance of quality, rarity, and price.
 An iconic card like the Base Set Charizard deserves to be owned in both versions.
 And Japanese exclusives, by definition impossible to find in French, represent a valuable enrichment for any ambitious collection.

 Whatever your preference, the key is to collect with passion and knowledge.
 Pokemon cards, whether they come from Tokyo or Paris, carry the same magic that made us all fall in love with this universe.
+As the franchise celebrates a major milestone, explore how the 30th anniversary of Pokemon in 2026 is shaping the collector market across both origins.

 Discover our Japanese and French Pokemon cards